Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-4-Sovereign-Call-MSGraph/README.md

 ### Add additional files to call Microsoft Graph

 Add the `Services\Microsoft-Graph-Rest\*.cs` files.
-This is an implementation of a custom service which encapsultes the call to the Microsoft Graph /me endpoint.
+This is an implementation of a custom service, which encapsulates the call to the Microsoft Graph /me endpoint.
 Given an access token for Microsoft Graph, it's capable of getting the user information and the photo of the user.

 ```CSharp
 public interface IGraphApiOperations